ezequielfn8/data-engineer-exercise/README.md

   a free MongoDB as a Service.
   * If you prefer a PostgreSQL database, you can use [ElephantSQL](https://www.elephantsql.com/plans.html) to start a free PostgreSQL server.
-  * If you do not want to use any of this cloud provider you can start a Docker Container in your local host and insert the data there.
+  * If you do not want to use any of these cloud providers you can use a SQLite database.
 4. Once you load the data into the DB you choose, create a directory inside the working folder and name it `app`.
 Inside the folder build an API to consume the data you just load into the db.
 Choose the framework, or programming language you want there is no restriction.
-The API should have a persistence in a db.
+The API calls should have a persistence in a db.
-5. [OPTIONAL] In the `working_folder` create a directory call `querys` and create a text file called `query.txt` with the query code to get a report of how accurate is `wind_speed` prediction with time.
+5. In the `working_folder` create a directory call `querys` and create a text file called `query.txt` with the query code to get a report of how accurate is `wind_speed` prediction with time.
   * Taking day X as a reference, which is the deviation from `wind_speed(X)` compared with previous predictions of the same day X.
-6. [OPTIONAL] Following the Serverless approach, put this pipeline to automatically run on a daily basis.
+6. Following the Serverless approach, put this pipeline to automatically run on a daily basis.
   * You can use Heroku, AWS Free Tier or Google Cloud.
   * You can use the Serverless Framework and just make the yaml config for the deploy.